shunanya/Monitis-Log4J-Appender/Readme.md

             src                  Folder that contain the source codes for MonitisAppender

-        log_simulator            The monitored application simulator (sample - used for testing purpose only) lib
+        log_simulator            The monitored application simulator (sample - used for testing purpose only) distr
+              simulator_lib      folder that contain monitored application libraries log_mon.jar     Compiled MonitisAppender file
+                 log4j.jar       log-engine
+              simulator.jar      Compiled simulator application
+              log4j.xml          log-engine configuration
+            lib
               log4j.jar
               log_mon.jar        Compiled MonitisAppender file
             src                  Folder that contain the source codes for sample application log4j.xml            Configuration for Log4j log-engine

-Please notice that we are using in this project the cropped Open API Java library (custom monitor strongly needed functionality have been kept only)
+Please notice that we are using in this project the cropped Open API Java library - m_api.jar (custom monitor strongly needed functionality have been kept only)

 ##### Testing and results #####

-The application simulator has been started and after sometime there was accumulated some numbers of data.
+The application simulator has been started (example is depicted below)

+        ~$ cd /home/worksp_api/log_simulator/distr
+        ~/worksp_api/log_simulator/distr$ java -jar simulator.jar

-The result can be viewed on the Monitis dashboard of user.
+After sometime there was accumulated some numbers of data so the results can be viewed on the Monitis dashboard of user.
 To do so, user should login to Monitis his account and add a new custom monitor into dashboard.